 In this lab challenge, you will be assessing your practical ability to design for high availability and identify single points of failure in a production-like AWS environment.
 You are presented with a VPC design that you must inspect and ensure it follows best practices and provides high availability.
 You must resolve the issues that you identify to pass the Challenge.
 This is a real environment, which means you can prove your knowledge in an applied situation, leaving behind multiple choice questions for a dynamic performance-based exam situation.

 - General AWS Knowledge

 - AWS VPC best practices

 - Ability to troubleshoot issues related to the above

 - AWS Solution Architects and Networking practitioners

 - Examinees preparing for AWS Certification exams, particularly, the solutions architect exams

 - AWS VPC and high availability knowledge

-- Completion of Securing your VPC using Public and Private Subnets is recommended before attempting this Lab.
+- Completion of the Securing your VPC using Public and Private Subnets lab is recommended before attempting this challenge

 About the Author